Tylie – Paediatrics/Neuro (South East)

 Alice – Paediatrics / Young People (South East)

-I have gained and continue to gain skills working with children and young people with complex neurodisability.
-I love to find solutions to problems to enable the young people to thrive, learn new skills, improve their participation and wellbeing.
-Throughout my career as an Occupational Therapist, I have proven myself to be an adaptable and enthusiastic.
-I relish in the opportunities to make a profound difference to the lives of the children and young people I work with, using the knowledge and experience I have acquired over the years.
+Alice has developed extensive skills working with children and young people with complex neurodisabilities and continues to build on this experience.
+Alice is passionate about finding practical, creative solutions that enable young people to thrive, develop new skills, and enhance their participation and overall wellbeing.
+Throughout her career as an Occupational Therapist, Alice has demonstrated adaptability, enthusiasm, and a strong commitment to her work.
+Alice values the opportunity to make a meaningful difference in the lives of the children and young people she supports, drawing on the knowledge and experience she has gained over the years.